jlmelville/smallvis/docs/spectral.md

 start with orthogonal unit-length eigenvectors of $L_{sym}$, multiplying them by $D^{-1/2}$ already takes care of this.

-### The Connection with Locally Linear Embedding

-The Laplacian Eigenmap paper demonstrates a connection between LE and LLE, in that LLE is approximately computing the eigenvectors of $L^2$, which has the same eigenvectors as $L$ (and the square of the eigenvalues).

 ## Spectral Clustering and Normalization

 von Luxburg describes three different spectral clustering algorithms, which all involve forming a